melodyhway/Analysis-of-Nonprofit-Donations/README.md

 * There were strong fluctuations in donations throughout the year.

 * The July fiscal year starts off strong with a total donation amount of $1.3M but over the next following months, donations had decreased quite a bit compared to the beginning of the year.
-During the holiday season (i.e., November and December) we again see a strong increase in donations raising close to $1M in donations experiencing a 302% increase in total donations amounts from November.
+During the holiday season (i.e., November and December), we again see a strong increase in donations with close to $1M in donations seeing a 302% increase in total donations.

 * In the new year, donations again slowed down but picked right back up in April and May 2025 with May donations increasing by 801% from the previous month.